 - Program Planning

-- Ensure Nutrien Wonderhub’s vision and mission are reflected in the programs (hands- on, inclusive, creative, stimulating, age-appropriate)
+- Ensure Wonderhub’s vision and mission are reflected in the programs (hands-on, inclusive, creative, stimulating, age-appropriate)

-- Stay current on relevant research and initiatives related to educational principles, child development and the role of play in children’s learning
+- Explore relevant research and initiatives related to educational principles, child development, and the role of play in children’s learning

-- Make recommendations on updates to program elements, with input from the Programming and Outreach Coordinator
+- Share recommendations on updates to program elements to the Programming and Outreach Coordinator

-- Maintain program supplies inventory; source needed supplies and discuss with Programming and Outreach Coordinator for approval and purchasing
+- Work with fellow teammates to maintain program supplies inventory; source needed supplies and discuss with Programming and Outreach Coordinator for approval and purchasing

-- Using supplies and materials to design and create items for program delivery
+- Use a variety of techniques, supplies and materials to design and create items for program delivery

-- Provide input into the preparation of program-related funding applications when requested by the Program and Outreach Coordinator and the Nutrien Wonderhub Marketing and Communications Coordinator
+- Contribute input into the preparation of program-related funding applications when requested by the Program and Outreach Coordinator and the Wonderhub Marketing and Communications Coordinator

 - Attend regular team meetings.